alperg/vanillajs-employee-directory/README.md

 # vanillajs-employee-directory
 In-class demo app

-This sample app demonstrates a simple employee directory app created using vanilla JS.
+This sample app demonstrates a simple employee directory app created using vanilla JS with MVC pattern.
 It fetches data from an API using fetch and renders the them in a table with search functionality.
+There are no frameworks and dependencies.